- American Physical Society Sites

 The Prize was established from an endowment fund contributed by the DFD and held by the APS.

 This Prize is intended to honor a recent achievement of especially high impact and significance, a particular discovery, or an innovation in the field.
 The prize shall ordinarily be awarded to one person but may be shared when all the recipients have contributed to the same achievement.
-Nominations are active for three years.
+Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.

 The nomination must include: